sadumkudi/learning/datastructures.md

 ```
 ## Efficiency
 - measures time taken by an algorithm as a function T(n) with respect to input size n
+- worst case efficiency - when value is not found
+- BigO notation
+- Linear scan is O(n) for arrays and lists
+- binary search - O(log n) for sorted arrays
+- Polynomial time algorithm

 ## Links